ChristineWaiting/DTD_SMC/README.md

 be the short-term debt plus 50% of the long-term debt.
 This default point assumption, however, leaves out other corporate liabilities, which can be substantial and particularly so for financial firms.
 Duan, et al (2012) rectified it by adding other liabilities after applying an unknown but estimable haircut.
-Typical DTD estimation uses a one-year long daily time series.
-With at most four quarterly balance sheets, the estimated haircut is bound to be highly unstable.
-Post-estimation averaging of the haircuts being applied to a sector of firms is thus sensible for practical applications.
-Instead of relying on post-estimation averaging, we assume a common haircut for all firms in a sector and devise a novel density-tempered expanding-data sequential Monte Carlo method to jointly estimate this common and other firm-specific parameters.
+We assume a common haircut for all firms in a sector and devise a novel density-tempered expanding-data sequential Monte Carlo method to jointly estimate this common and other firm-specific parameters.
 Joint estimation is challenging due to a large number of parameters, but the benefits are manifold, for example, rigorous statistical inference on the common parameter becomes possible and estimates for asset correlations are a by-product.
 Four industry groups of US firms in 2009 and 2014 are used to demonstrate this estimation method.
-Our results suggest that this haircut is materially important, and varies over time and across industries;
-for example, the estimates are 77.85% in 2009 and 52.99% in 2014 for 40 randomly
-selected insurance firms, and 0.94% for all 31 engineering & construction and 79.66%
-for 40 randomly selected banks in 2014.

-Keywords :

-See also : SFEacfar1, SFEacfar2, SFEacfma1, SFEacfma2, SFEpacfar2, SFEpacfma2
+Keywords : Distance-to-Default, credit risk model, sequential Monte Carlo method, density-tempered, expanding-data

 Author : Jin-Chuan Duan and Christine Wei-Ting Wang

 Submitted :

+Input files:
+Y2009G020018.mat, Y2014G020018.mat, airlines in 2009 and 2014,
+Y2009G020051.mat, Y2014G020051.mat, banks in 2009 and 2014,
+Y2009G020055.mat, Y2014G020055.mat, insurance in 2009 and 2014,
+Y2014G020082.mat, Y2009G020082.mat, engineering&construction in 2009 and 2014.
+- Date    : 250 daily observations for each firm up to the end of the year
+- FirmCode: classified into 76 industry groups by Bloomberg Industry Classification System (BICS)
+- Equity  : market capitalization
+- ShortD  : short term debt
+- LongD   : long term debt
+- otherL  : other liability
+- TotalA  : total asset
+- Rf      : interest rate

+Output files:

-Datafiles: Y2009_Sec20018.mat, Y2014_Sec20018.mat, Y2009_Sec20082.mat, Y2014_Sec20082.mat,
+Y2009_Sec20018.mat, Y2014_Sec20018.mat, Y2009_Sec20082.mat, Y2014_Sec20082.mat,
 Y2009_Sec20051.mat, Y2014_Sec20051.mat, Y2009_Sec20055.mat, Y2014_Sec20055.mat
+OutY2009_Sec20018.xlsx, OutY2009_Sec20051.xlsx, OutY2009_Sec20055.xlsx, OutY2009_Sec20082.xlsx,
+OutY2014_Sec20018.xlsx, OutY2014_Sec20051.xlsx, OutY2014_Sec20055.xlsx, OutY2014_Sec20082.xlsx

 Example:
+There are two code files.
+One is RunSMC_est.m, and the other is TableGenerate.m.
+In the RunSMC_est.m file, data from "Input" folder is loaded and all other functions are stored in "subfunciton" folder.
+The parameters of the initialization are set in funciton SMCsettingbyFirm.m.
+Then, we sample 1024 particles from the initial settings and proceeding with the function SMC_Step_MixW.m, which conducts reweighting and resampling steps.
+After resampling step, a function MoveSet_MixW.m runs to apply Metropolis-Hastings (MH) move.
+In this stage, the acceptant rates of each block will show in the Command Window.
+The SMC_Step_MixW.m function will repeatly run until it finishs likelihood density-tempered of the first 5 firms.
+Then, it will go back to RunSMC_est.m file.
+We add 5 firms each time, resample initializaitons and call the function SMC_Step_MixW.m again until reaching N firms.
+The following files in "Examples" folder are 12 firms from Airline sector in 2014 and 40 random selected firms from Insurance sector in 2009.
+OutY2014_Sec20018.xlsx/ Y2014_Sec20018.mat ( Time required to estimate: 0.73 hours)
+OutY2009_Sec20055.xlsx/ Y2009_Sec20055.mat ( Time required to estimate: 13.5 hours)

+Computer system:
+Processor: Intel(R) Xeon(R) CPU W3530 @ 2.80GHz
+Installed memory: 8.00 GB
+Software: MATLAB R2013b